All Products

 - containerPort: 80

 3. If the message Successfully pulled image "XXX" in XXXs (XXXs including waiting).
-Image size: XXX bytes. appears in the pod events of the workload, it indicates that the image was successfully pulled from a different account using the secret-free component.
+Image size: XXX bytes. appears in the pod events for the workload, the image was successfully pulled from a different account using the passwordless component.

 ecb56ef14d98a537ebe64f6bd9fd883d